Understand Amazon Private CA CA modes - Amazon Private Certificate Authority

 This mode defines a CA that exclusively issues certificates with a maximum validity period of seven days.
 These short-lived certificates expire so quickly that they can be deployed without a revocation mechanism in place.
 For some applications, it makes more sense to frequently deploy short-lived certificates than to incur the network and processing overhead of revocation.

-To create a CA that issues short-lived certificates, set the UsageMode parameter to SHORT_LIVED_CERTIFICATE using the Amazon CLI procedure for creating a CA.
+To create a CA that issues short-lived certificates, set the UsageMode parameter to short-lived certificate using the create a CA procedure for creating a CA.

 Note